Merzasphor/MWSE/docs/source/lua/event/enchantChargeUse.rst

 isCast
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `boolean`_.
-True if the calculation is for a casting action, false if for UI enchant charge display.
+True if the calculation is for a on-strike or on-use action, false if for UI enchant charge display.
+The type of action is found at e.source.castType.

 charge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~